 The Index applies exclusionary ESG screening and Global Standards Screening (GSS) criteria to verify companies' eligibility for inclusion in the Index.
 The sustainability indicators to measure the attainment of each of the environmental and social characteristics promoted by the Fund are based on exclusionary screening applied by the Index methodology.
-Certain

 PAI indicators are considered in selecting the sustainability indicators for the Fund.
 The sustainability indicators are as follows:

-Indicator Metric Exposure to controversial weapons Share of investments in companies that are involved in, or own significant shares of companies involved in, the manufacture of controversial weapons such as anti- personnel mines and cluster munitions.
+Indicator Metric Exposure to controversial weapons Share of investments in companies that are involved in, or own significant shares of companies involved in, the manufacture of controversial weapons banned by international law such as anti-personnel mines and cluster munitions as well as those involved in depleted uranium weapons and white phosphorus weapons and those that support nuclear weapons programmes to states outside the Non-Proliferation Treaty.
 Exposure to small arms Share of investments in companies which derive a certain proportion of revenue from activities connected to small arms.
-Such activities include the manufacturing and selling of small arms, or the manufacturing and selling of key components involved in small arms manufacture, or being involved in the distribution of small arms.
+Such activities include the manufacturing and selling of small arms, or the manufacturing and selling of key components involved in small arms manufacture or being involved in the distribution of small arms.
 Exposure to companies involved in tobacco Share of investments in companies that are involved in tobacco production and supplying of tobacco-related products/services, or companies which derive a certain proportion of revenue from tobacco distribution as detailed in the Index methodology.
 Coal exposure Share of investments in companies which derive a certain proportion of revenue from thermal coal extraction, revenue from thermal coal-based power generation, revenue from tailor-made products and services that support thermal coal extraction as detailed in the Index methodology.
-Exposure to companies involved in unconventional oil & gas exploration/production Share of investments in companies which derive a certain proportion of revenue from unconventional oil & gas exploration/production such as oil sands, Arctic oil and gas o shale energy as detailed in the Index methodology.
+Exposure to companies involved in unconventional oil & gas exploration/production Share of investments in companies which derive a certain proportion of revenue from unconventional oil & gas exploration/production such as oil sands, Arctic oil and gas or shale energy as detailed in the Index methodology.
 Violations of UNCG principles and OECD Guidelines Share of investment in investee companies that violate commonly accepted international norms and standards, such as the United Nations Global Compact (UNGC) Principles, the UN Guiding Principles on Business and Human Rights (UNGPs), the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises and their underlying conventions.